Dry Eye Syndrome: Causes and Treatments

 There are three main types of tears:

 - Basal tears: These surprisingly complex tears lubricate the eye and remove dust.
-Basal tears are made up of a variety of substances such as lipids, sodium, glucose, potassium and an enzyme named lysozyme which is also found in saliva.
-Some of these substances are responsible for fighting against bacterial infection in the eye.
+Basal tears are made up of a variety of substances, such as lipids, sodium, glucose, potassium, and an enzyme named lysozyme, which is also found in saliva.
+Some of these substances are responsible for fighting against bacterial infections in the eye.

 - Reflex tears: We produce reflex tears when foreign particles enter the eye.
 Foreign particles could be dirt, dust, gases, or harmful liquids.
 These tears protect the eye by flushing out foreign materials.